-How to convert a Story into a Play: This post comes out as a whim on my part amidst the common story writing posts and travels.
+How to convert a Story into a Play: This post comes out as a whim on my part amidst the story writing posts.
 But with my previous article being on how to write a play, I’d to make this as I’ve gone further on playing with my short dramas and short stories.

 How to Convert a Story into a Play – Story Dramatisation